 Membrane distillation crystallization for brine mining and zero liquid discharge: opportunities, challenges, and recent progress

 Membrane distillation crystallization (MDC) is an emerging alternative for sustainable management of challenging hypersaline solutions such as seawater brine, produced water, and some industrial wastewaters.
-MDC combines to two individual processes, specifically membrane distillation and crystallization to facilitate the extraction of clean water and separation of high purity salt contents from a brine solution.
+MDC combines two individual processes, specifically membrane distillation and crystallization to facilitate the extraction of clean water and separation of high purity salt contents from a brine solution.
 The potential of MDC for treating challenging hypersaline solutions has been suggested in numerous proof-of-concept studies and some lab-scale demonstration.
-There remain, nonetheless still technical challenges which need to be studied before MDC can be economically implemented in practice.
-This review documents the basic concept MDC and opportunities to strategically deploy this emerging technology platform for brine mining and zero liquid discussion (ZLD).
-The paper also discusses key technical challenges (including scaling prevention and membrane wetting which need to be addressed for successful field application) hindering the practical realization of MDC for full-scale operation as well as pathways to address these challenges.
+Nonetheless, there still remain technical challenges which need to be studied before MDC can be economically implemented in practice.
+This review documents the basic concept of MDC and opportunities to strategically deploy this emerging technology platform for brine mining and zero liquid discharge (ZLD).
+This paper also discusses key technical challenges (including scaling prevention and membrane wetting which need to be addressed for successful field application) hindering the practical realization of MDC for full-scale operation as well as pathways to address these challenges.
 Different crystallization techniques such as reaction crystallization and drowning-out crystallization are covered here in order to offer suggestions on their suitability for MDC operation.

 - This article is part of the themed collection: Best Papers 2019 – Environmental Science: Water Research & Technology